This post is a continuation of the mini-series on biophilic design.

 When it provokes some kind of risky feeling, a space will immediately be perceived as more intriguing and stimulating.
 Potential risks include:

 - getting hurt

 - losing control

 but they should always be paired with a reasonable feeling of protection to avoid becoming threatening.

 Good examples are infinity edges, glass floors or full-height windows with very thin profiles.
 For the way they look, they all make us feel like we could fall, but practically they are totally safe.

-Biophilic design is definitely not the norm these days, but its importance becomes evident if we just look at history.
+Biophilic design is not (yet) the norm these days, but its importance becomes evident if we just look at history.

-Human beings have always lived in the countryside, in close contact with nature and this is part of who we are.
+Human beings have always lived in close contact with nature and this is part of who we are.
 It is only in the last 250 years* that metropolitan areas grew, and today the majority of the world's population lives in cities.

 I hope this mini-series inspired you and took a bit of the technicality away from biophilic design.
 After all it is a pretty simple concept and we can all apply it in different scales.

 Here is an infographic to recap all the 14 patterns of biophilic design, so we can all draw ideas and start making little changes in our own home!
 Because big changes are always the result of repeated small steps!